The short version

-Simon is a broadcaster, designer and technologist who believes we're doing money wrong, and is trying to fix it.
+Simon is a broadcaster, designer, entrepreneur and writer who believes we're doing money wrong and is trying to fix it.
 He hosts a weekly radio show on 5FM and previously directed product design at Curve (London), BitX (Singapore), and 22seven (Cape Town).
-He is an advisor to AlphaCode and a small group of clients through his company Phantom Design.
+He is an advisor to AlphaCode and a small group of clients through Phantom Design.

 He is also a serial entrepreneur of varying success stretching from utter failure to surprising longevity with his co-founding of organisations that include Skratch Technology, Split Infinitive Broadcasting, Deathcard Media, Reshare, Massive Gap and Phantom Design.

 When podcasting was young, Simon was excited.
 As a broadcaster and technologist he had finally discovered something that united his passions and provided new ways to embarrass himself.
 He started one of the world's first podcasts in 2005 with Seedcast that almost no one listened to.
 Not even his mother.

-Not one for letting a lack of enthusiasm stop him, however, Simon went on to host the ZA Tech Show before starting Binary and Take Back the Day, the latter which he co-hosts with his friend and spirit-animal Sam Beckbessinger.
+Not one for letting a lack of enthusiasm stop him, however, Simon went on to host the ZA Tech Show for four years before starting Binary, That Tech Show and Take Back the Day, the latter which he co-hosts with his friend and spirit-animal Sam Beckbessinger.

 An enthusiastic speaker at conferences and other events - meaning he'll talk about stuff to anyone who'll listen - Simon is often asked to present on innovation, design thinking, technology and business trends, blockchain, emerging markets and behavioural finance.
 His talks have taken him to events all over the world, including the Mobile World Congress in Barcelona, Consumer Electronics Show in Las Vegas and Good Morning in Stockholm.

 For more information about Simon's public speaking, or to book him for your event, visit the speaking page.